Are You Waiting for Someone to Tell You That You Belong?

 I can create glitches in the matrix.
 That hard work finds its way through.
 That a system isn't one unless you decide to let it be.

-I got lucky — it happened over Thanksgiving break, so I only missed about three weeks of school.
-I came back in January feeling like an alien, refigured, but somehow still able to dance.
+I came back in January feeling like an alien, refigured, trying to figure out if I was still able to dance.

 What I couldn't shake was the divide I felt growing.
 My classmates were putting in every hour they had.
 My teachers, consciously or not, were investing in the majors.
 And I watched my performance opportunities quietly slip away.